-DJJ monitors all legislation as it is introduced during each General Assembly session to determine which bills relate to matters within its jurisdiction and responsibility.
-For each piece of legislation identified within the jurisdiction or purview of DJJ, an LAS setting forth DJJ's analysis and recommended position will be prepared and forwarded to the Secretary of Public Safety.
+DJJ monitors all legislation as it is introduced during each General Assembly session to determine which bills impact the agency or the juvenile justice system.
+For each piece of legislation identified as impacting DJJ or juvenile justice, an LAS explaining DJJ's analysis and recommended position will be prepared and forwarded to the Secretary of Public Safety and Homeland Security.
 The purpose of the LAS is to provide sufficient information and analysis upon which the Governor may determine if a proposed bill should be supported, amended, or opposed.

 During the session, DJJ staff attend General Assembly committee meetings and offer testimony on the agency's and the administration's positions on legislation and budget issues.
 DJJ staff work with patrons and other interested parties to assist the General Assembly with taking action upon those bills affecting the Department.

 Legislative Services maintains an Internet site containing the full text, summaries, and status history of all bills and resolutions for each General Assembly session.
 Biographical and contact information for each member of the General Assembly can also be found at this site.
 To find a bill or other legislative information, go to the official website of the Commonwealth of Virginia or the Virginia General Assembly Legislative Information System.